cosinusoidally/ChakraCore-experiments/build-chakracore/README.md

 ```
 make VERBOSE=1 -f Makefile
 ```
 When this errors out run ``pushd .`` copy the command line of the failing command, paste it in to the terminal and append ``-lrt`` .
-The command should the succeed.
+The command should then succeed.
 Now run ``popd`` .
 Then rinse and repeat until make manages to get to the end.

 If you do all that should should have a ``ch`` binary and a ``libChakraCore.so`` that will run on any x86_64 distro from GLIBC_2.12 up (possibly lower too).